How much will it cost to see Cindy? What are the fees?

-Using the Patient Portal is also better for patients than an email because:
+Using the Patient Portal is also better for clients because:

 emails are unreliable and get lost in junk mail etc.

-emails cause confusion where the clinic can't tell which patient the email is from, or the clinic is not allowed to reply to an email address not associated with the registration
+emails cause confusion where the clinic can't tell which client the email is from, or the clinic is not allowed to reply to an email address not associated with the registration

 emails have to be manually copied and pasted by the clinic to maintain medical council record requirements; time which could better be spent